Vera Mukhina: Biography

 In 1953 she wrote the book A Sculptor's Thoughts.

 Death and legacy

 Mukhina died in Moscow on 6 October 1953 of angina.
 She is buried in Novodevichy Cemetery, Moscow.

-The Museum of Vera Mukhina dedicated to the sculptor's adolescence and work was established in Feodosiya, Crimea, Ukraine in 1985.
+The Museum of Vera Mukhina dedicated to the sculptor's adolescence and work was established in Feodosiya, Ukrainian SSR in 1985.

 There is a Vera Mukhina Street in the town Klin, Moscow Oblast.

 In 2007, Mukhina's house and studio at 3a Prechistensky Lane in Moscow were slated for demolition.

 The crater on Venus is named in honor of Mukhina.